jsmarkus/tplcpl/README.md

 #### Under Linux:

-Npm package coming soon.
-TODO!

-So for now you have to install dependencies manually:
+Install TplCpl from npm:

 ```
-npm install jade underscore commander uglify-js
+sudo -g npm install tplcpl

+tplcpl --help
 ```

+Global (`-g`) installation is preferred to use the command line tool.

 Usage:

 ```
-path/to/tplcpl/bin/tplcpl -t path/to/templates -o path/to/templates.js -c
+tplcpl -t path/to/templates -o path/to/templates.js -c
 ```

 You have to pass `-t` and `-o` options - templates directory and output JS-file respectively.